Ahmad Al Shugairi: Personal life

 Alshugairi was born in the city of Jeddah, Kingdom of Saudi Arabia.
-After graduating from Manarat high school in Jeddah, he moved to the United States where he received his B.A. in Management Systems, and an MBA at California State University-Long Beach.
+After graduating from Manarat high school in Jeddah, he moved to the United States where he received his B.A. in Management Systems California State University-Long Beach, and an MBA in Business at University of California, Berkeley.

 In 1996, he returned to Saudi Arabia and started working in his father's business.

 His father Mazen Alshugairi, his mother Affaf Ali.
 Ahmad Alshugairi married twice; upon divorcing his first wife Yasmine, he married his second, Rola Dashisha, who is also his costume designer in Khawatir 5 & 6.
 The couple have two boys named Yousof and Ibrahim.

 Career

 Starting his media career in 2002, in the TV program, Yalla ya Shabab (Come on, Youth), If he were Among us and a second program, A Travel with Sheikh Hamza Yusuf on MBC.
 He is the host of Khawatir, an annual TV show that aired during Ramadan from 2005 to 2015.
 He won the US$1 million Sheikh Mohammad Bin Rashid Al Maktoum Knowledge Award in 2015.

 He has many publications such as: